Weetynn/news-sentiment-gdp-malaysia/README.md

     ▪️ Performance Evaluation for Machine Learning Models With Hyperparameter Tuning: Hyperparameter tuning improved performance in some models.
 LASSO and Random Forest performed well, especially for private consumption and private investment.

+---

+### CHAPTER 6: DISCUSSION AND CONCLUSIONS

+#### 📌 6.1 Discussion of Nowcasting Findings

+    ▪️ BCI: The sentiment index significantly predicted BCI, confirming its alignment with business confidence.
+No multicollinearity issues were found.

+    ▪️ CSI: The sentiment index failed to predict CSI, showing weak correlation and poor model performance, similar to previous studies.

+#### 📌 6.2 Discussion of Forecasting Findings

+    ▪️ Pearson Correlation: Sentiment had weak or negative correlations with most macroeconomic variables, particularly GDP and imports.

+    ▪️ Pearson Correlation: Sentiment had weak or negative correlations with most macroeconomic variables, particularly GDP and imports.

+#### 📌 6.3 Conclusions

+    ▪️ Mandarin-based news sentiment proved useful for forecasting business confidence (BCI) but was less effective for predicting consumer sentiment (CSI) and other macroeconomic variables like GDP and imports.

+    ▪️ While LASSO and Random Forest models performed well, particularly for private consumption and investment, the overall weak correlations highlight the limitations of using a single news source and a short timeframe.

+    ▪️ Future research should expand data sources, extend the analysis period, and explore additional models to improve forecasting accuracy across more economic variables.